 At the end of the three days, you will be awarded the beginners certificate in storytelling from Kathalaya.
 Scroll down or click here to learn more about Geeta ma'am, and see the day-wise course details.

-How to attend : Pay 50% of the workshop fee now, and pay the balance one week before the workshop.
+How to attend : Pay 50% of the workshop fee now, and pay the balance two weeks before the workshop.
 Email any questions to firstname.lastname@example.org .

 Only ten participants accepted on a first-come first-serve basis.
 Click the "Book Now" button and pay INR 16,000 to secure your spot.